onaluf/fate/README.md

 # Customizing Fate

 Fate has been written to make it as easy as possible to extend and customize.
-This is done by subclassing one of it's component of service and injecting it to replace the original.
+This is done by subclassing one of its component or service and injecting it to replace the original.

 ## Custom Icons

-Creating a custom set of icons for you app is the simplest form of customization:
+Creating a custom set of icons for your app is the simplest form of customization:

 ### First create a implementation of the `FateIconService` service:
 ```typescript